m-n/dishes/README.md

 primitives method does not.

-The LAZY-SUSAN method also enables it's readtable adjustments which still have some gotchyas, so I might recommend to use the NAMED-READTABLES method.
+The LAZY-SUSAN method also enables it's readtable adjustments which still have some gotchyas, so I might recommend to use NAMED-READTABLES.

 Using NAMED-READTABLES
 ----------------------